errata-ai/Microsoft/fixtures/Contractions/test.md

 We should do what is right.

-It's easier to tell what's not there than what's.
+It's easier to tell there than what's.

 <!-- when's -->